strangeshands/CSARCH2-MCO1/README.md

 cooler, etc.).
 ---
 ## 6. Conclusion & Learnings
 Initially, there exists an assumption that sourcing computer components locally would be more cost-effective in comparison to purchasing components internationally.
-However, contrary to expectations, the build that uses components from local Manila vendors turns out to be more expensive when compared to the build sourced from international retailers.
+However, contrary to expectations, the build that uses components from local Manila vendors turns out to be more expensive (~20,000.00 Php more) when compared to the build sourced from international retailers.
 - Challenges in finding stock or cheaper equivalents
 - What the group learned about PC components and system design
 ---